frederic-perez/AmE-dictionary/data/dictionary.md

 __get the gist__ _idiom_ To understand the central, essential, or general matter of something, such as an argument, speech, concept, process, etc., without being proficient in the more specific details.
 __get the knack of__ _idiom_ :two: To learn how to do something competently or well after a certain period of practice or development.
 __get the middle finger__
+__get the the green light__ _idiom_ To receive permission to proceed with some action or task.
+Likened to the green light of a traffic signal.
 __get to the point__ _idiom_ To talk directly about the most important part or topic.
 __get your ducks in a row__ _idiom_ :two: To be well organized. _And then on top of it, I have to get my ducks in a row.._
 __get your foot in the door__ _idiom_